Foot & Ankle Premier Specialists

 Podiatrists & Foot and Ankle Surgeons located in Bayonne, Hoboken, Jersey City, Ridgefield, & Bloomfield, NJ

 Plantar fasciitis is one of the leading causes of heel and arch pain, particularly as you take your first few steps after getting out of bed.
 If this sounds familiar, schedule a plantar fasciitis evaluation with the physicians at Foot & Ankle Premier Specialists.
-You can book your plantar fasciitis evaluation online or over the phone with any of the practice locations in Hoboken, Jersey City, Ridgefield, or Bloomfield, New Jersey.
+You can book your plantar fasciitis evaluation online or over the phone with any of the practice locations in Bayonne, Hoboken, Jersey City, Ridgefield, or Bloomfield, New Jersey.